Maldives resorts review

 Anantara Kihavah/ photo: hotel

-Also coming to the Shaviyani Atoll is JW Marriott Gaakoshibee Resort and Spa Gaakoshibee Island (late 2013).
-Elsewhere look out for the Louis Vuitton Moet Hennessy Resort, Raffles Konottaa Maldives, The Regent Maldives, and a dynamic duo from Radisson: Radisson Blu Hotel Maldives Hulhumale and Radisson Plaza Resort Maldives Naagoshi.
+Also coming to the Shaviyani Atoll is JW Marriott Gaakoshibee Resort and Spa Gaakoshibee Island (2014).
+Elsewhere look out for the likes of Louis Vuitton Moet Hennessy Resort, Raffles Konottaa Maldives, The Regent Maldives, and a dynamic duo from Radisson: Radisson Blu Hotel Maldives Hulhumale and Radisson Plaza Resort Maldives Naagoshi.

 There's no better time to plan your Maldives holiday especially as a good local agent should be able to negotiate discounts on published rates to keep the tourist arrival figures up.
 Run through this Maldives resort review, pump some iron, pack strong sunblock and head for the airport.